Who are the Mennonites?

 What do Mennonites Believe?

-We strive to live in simple obedience to the Word of God.
+We try to live in simple obedience to the Word of God.
 God’s spirit helps the community of believers understand that Word.
 The life and teachings of Jesus as recorded in the Bible help in interpreting the meaning of the “Old Testament” part of the Bible.

 We recognize that we all sin — we do wrong, we fail to do good, we lose touch with God.
 We believe God sent Jesus Christ to the world so that all those who believe in Jesus Christ could receive forgiveness for their sins, as well as the gift of a more whole life today, and the promise of living forever with God.